Sonia Sotomayor: Miranda warnings

 In 2011, Sotomayor wrote the majority opinion in J.D.B. v.
 North Carolina, in which the Supreme Court held that age is relevant when determining when a person is in police custody for Miranda purposes.
-J.D.B. was a 13-year-old student enrolled in special education classes whom police had suspected of committing two robberies.
+J.D.B. was a 13-year-old student enrolled in special education classes whom police suspected of committing two robberies.
 A police investigator visited J.D.B. at school, where he was interrogated by the investigator, a uniformed police officer, and school officials.
 J.D.B. subsequently confessed to his crimes and was convicted.
-J.D.B. was not given a Miranda warning during the interrogation, nor an opportunity to contact his legal guardian.
-In determining that a child's age properly informs the Miranda custody analysis, Sotomayor wrote that "to hold... that a child's age is never relevant to whether a suspect has been taken into custody— and thus to ignore the very real differences between children and adults—would be to deny children the full scope of the procedural safeguards that Miranda guarantees to adults".
-Sotomayor's opinion cited the Court's earlier decisions in Stansbury v.
+He was not given a Miranda warning during the interrogation, nor an opportunity to contact his legal guardian.
+In determining that a child's age properly informs the Miranda custody analysis, Sotomayor wrote, "to hold... that a child's age is never relevant to whether a suspect has been taken into custody—and thus to ignore the very real differences between children and adults—would be to deny children the full scope of the procedural safeguards that Miranda guarantees to adults".
+Her opinion cited Stansbury v.
 California (holding that a child's age "would have affected how a reasonable person" would "perceive his or her freedom to leave") and Yarborough v.
 Alvarado (holding that a child's age "generates commonsense conclusions about behavior and perception").
 Sotomayor also pointed out that the law recognizes that a child's judgment is not the same as an adult's, in the form of legal disqualifications on children as a class (e.g., limitations on a child's ability to marry without parental consent).
-Associate Justice Samuel Alito, jointed by three other justices, wrote a dissenting opinion.
+Justice Alito wrote a dissenting opinion that three other justices joined.

 Stolen Valor Act

 In United States v.
 Alvarez (2012), the Court struck down the Stolen Valor Act (a federal law that criminalized false statements about having received a military medal) on First Amendment grounds.
-While a 6–3 majority of the Court agreed that the law was an unconstitutional violation of the Free Speech Clause, it could not agree on a single rationale.
-Sotomayor was among four justices, along with Justices Roberts, Ginsburg and Kennedy, who concluded that a statement's falsity is not enough, by itself, to exclude speech from First Amendment protection.
-Justices Breyer and Kagan concluded that while false statements were entitled to some protection, the act was invalid because it could have achieved its objectives in less restrictive ways.
-Justices Scalia, Thomas and Alito dissented.
+While a 6–3 majority of the Court agreed that the law was an unconstitutional violation of the Free Speech Clause, it did not agree on a rationale.
+Sotomayor was among four justices, along with Roberts, Ginsburg and Kennedy, who concluded that a statement's falsity is not enough, by itself, to exclude speech from First Amendment protection.
+Justices Breyer and Kagan concluded that while false statements are entitled to some protection, the act was invalid because it could have achieved its objectives in less restrictive ways.
+Justices Scalia, Thomas, and Alito dissented.